 Hopkins’ style of writing is conducive to attracting readers who aren’t “readers.”
 The content is also so widely understood that this fiction/non-fiction has encouraged millions of people worldwide to pick up the book.

 It is a story that almost anyone can understand: the plain, straight-A girl meets a boy who’s trouble.
 He pays her attention, tells her she’s beautiful, tells her he loves her, and then applies pressure.
 It’s just a couple weeks of summer vacation… what could a few lines hurt?

 Kristina falls victim to her insecurities when Adam comes into the picture.
 He promises her a life she hasn’t otherwise seen; promises to show her the other side of the way people live.
-She falls victim to him as innocently as I could have ever imagined.
+She falls victim to him.
 I never thought I’d be able to understand a straight-A student falling this far from grace, but when I read Kristina’s story, it suddenly clicked.
 And that is terrifying in itself.

 Kristina is exposed to some of the ugliest things because of this one summer romance.
 Addiction is awakened in her, she is raped, she becomes pregnant from said aforementioned rape, and after all of this, it is likely she will be lost to the monster forever.

 There is something about this voice that makes me believe the monster could hold anyone hostage.

 Kristina spirals.
 She tears through addictions, money, friends, family, and boys.
 What I think I like most about this story is that it teaches some of life’s hardest lessons with none of the real-life consequences.
 Kristina takes us along on her most intimate, devastating journey.
 Reading Crank is like being witness to a horrific, difficult lesson learned the hard way.